-The English versions of items (a) and (c) to (h) above are for information purposes only.
+The English versions of items (a) to (f) above are for information purposes only.
 In the event of a discrepancy, the original Spanish-language versions prevail.

 CAPITAL ADEQUACY, REGULATORY FRAMEWORK AND CAPITALISATION OF THE GROUP

 Capital Adequacy of the Group phased-in